tarjei/eventdispatcher.js/README.md

     listeners) (though `stopImmediatePropagation` may be used to prevent further execution of other late listeners).

+-   `getParent` - This method is not provided by `EventTarget` but can be implemented for hierarchical events (those with bubbling and/or capturing) and should itself return an `EventTarget` object.

 ## Todos

 -   Consider refactoring so that all properties and methods are private and